If your credit is less than excellent, no-credit-check auto insurance may be a good choice for you…but that’s not always the case.

 The savings don’t just extend to those with a clean driving record.
 Here’s what Insurify brought up for the following driver profile: male; 28 years old; lives in Columbus, Ohio; has a job; has poor credit; drives a 2009 Chevrolet Aveo; has four incidents from the past seven years on record (including an at-fault accident, failure to stop, a reckless driving citation, and a speeding violation); electing for state minimum protection.

-Even if you have accidents and violations on your record, a quick comparison shop will show you which insurance companies are willing to cover you for an affordable and fair price.
+Even if you have accidents and violations on your record, a quick comparison shop on Insurify will show you which insurance companies are willing to cover you for an affordable and fair price.

-Once you’ve identified the best bad credit auto insurance policy for you, you can start working on improving your credit score so that you’ll be able to save money on your next auto insurance policy.
-The most effective way to improve your credit score is simply to pay your bills on time; payment history is a major factor in calculating your credit score.
-Try to pay down your credit card balances, as a relatively low utilization score (meaning how much you owe on your credit cards compared to how high your credit limits are) will also help improve your insurance credit score.
+Once you’ve identified the best bad credit auto insurance policy for you, you can start working on improving your credit score.
+The most effective way to improve your credit score is to pay your bills on time; payment history is a significant factor in calculating your credit score.
+Try to pay down your credit card balances, as a relatively low utilization score (how much you owe on your credit cards compared to how high your credit limits are) will also help improve your insurance credit score.
 Finally, the longer your credit history is, the better.

-Fixing your credit may take a long time, especially if you’re deep in debt or have major issues such as bankruptcy in your past.
-However, if you’re diligent about paying your accounts on time and generally show responsible behavior, your credit score will improve—and so will your auto insurance premiums.
+Fixing your credit may take a long time, especially if you’re deep in debt or have significant issues such as bankruptcy in your past.
+However, if you’re diligent about paying your accounts on time and generally show responsible behavior, your credit score will improve—and so will your car insurance premiums.

 Insurify can help you compare quotes from all of the companies mentioned here and more.
 See how much you can save, no matter your credit situation.
 Happy comparing!